Blue Cheese Broccoli Radish Salad

 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

-This easy broccoli salad would be great for low-carb diets, and for Keto you can use any type of creamy blue cheese dressing you’d like, yum!
-If you’re making Easy Broccoli Radish Salad for the original South Beach Diet, both blue cheese dressing and Gorgonzola cheese would be limited foods, but if you use my tip for making more diet-friendly blue cheese dressing I’d consider this fine as an occasional treat for any phase of the diet.
+This Blue Cheese Broccoli Radish Salad would be great for low-carb diets, and for Keto you can use any type of creamy blue cheese dressing you’d like, yum!
+If you’re making the salad for the original South Beach Diet, both blue cheese dressing and Gorgonzola cheese would be limited foods, but if you use my tip for making more diet-friendly blue cheese dressing I’d consider this fine as an occasional treat for any phase of the diet.

 Find More Recipes Like This One: